kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 ## 3. Is that for me?...

-If agents are becoming active participants, then **product design must adapt**.
+If agents are becoming active participants, then product design must adapt.
 Loyalty will still matter, but it will increasingly be mediated by algorithms optimising for outcomes.

 That requires FS products to become **AI-facing as well as human-facing**: